shikhabansal25/mulesoft/README.md

     It helps enforce standards, making APIs more predictable and manageable in large enterprise environments.

-RAML is central to MuleSoft's API-led connectivity strategy, providing a standardized, reusable contract for effective API development and management.

 **Traits**:
 - they are resource types
 - resource --> from resource as a whole (method, request, and response)